eshim/eshim.github.io/README.md

 ================
 - 1. Positioning, as ever, is a nuisance.
 - 2. A bit more about Twitter Bootstrap Carousels.
-- 3. The interaction between font and Unicode.
+- 3. The interaction between special characters and HTMLs.
+-

 Questions
 =========